A Universal Safety Framework for Medical AI Using Worst-Case Bias Certification and Influence-Based Attribution Validated in Skin Cancer Screening

 CI_WCUG = bootstrapped 95% confidence interval (n=1,000 iterations)

-I also added a sensitivity analysis: WCUG was computed across benchmark subsamples of 500, 1,000, and 1,658 images, with bootstrapped confidence intervals at each size.
-The purpose was to establish that 1,658 images is sufficient for stable WCUG estimation.
-The intervals converge above approximately 1,000 images, validating the benchmark size as adequate for the metric.
+I also ran a sensitivity analysis: WCUG was computed across benchmark subsamples of 500, 1,000, and 1,658 images, with bootstrapped confidence intervals at each size.
+The intervals converge above approximately 1,000 images, validating the benchmark size as adequate for stable WCUG estimation.

 The most striking result was the bias direction reversal.
-In the improved model (trained with augmentation and modestly more diverse data), dark skin patients were actually not disadvantaged at any threshold relative to light skin.
+In the improved model (trained with augmentation), dark skin patients were not disadvantaged at any threshold relative to light skin.
 FPNAI shifted from +0.0273 to −0.0207.
 CCG improved from 0.0476 to 0.0083, an 82.6% reduction.
-All three metrics confirmed the same story, and WCUG told the story that average accuracy alone could not.
+All three metrics confirmed the same story, and WCUG told the story that average accuracy alone could not: augmentation did not merely reduce the gap, it eliminated it at every clinically plausible operating point.

 Once WCUG established that worst-case bias existed and was measurable, the next question was causative, or at least as close to causative as a non-interventional study can get: which specific training images were amplifying worst-case bias, and could removing them reduce it?